jenniferslagt/real-time-web-1920/README.md

 ## Credits
 In the past weeks we all worked from home, because of the virus.
 This makes it harder to communicate and to concentrate on your work.
 That's why I would like to thank my fellow students, the help students and the teachers for helping me during this time.

-## Video of the demo
-I don't have a link to the live preview, but I made a small video of my real time app: